COVID-19: Take your food as medicine - Dietitian

-Marian Abrafi Osei, a Senior Dietitian at the Kwame Nkrumah University of Science and Technology (KNUST) Hospital in Kumasi, has called for the intake of proper and well-balanced diet to curb complications of COVID-19.
+Ms Marian Abrafi Osei, a Senior Dietitian at the Kwame Nkrumah University of Science and Technology (KNUST) Hospital in Kumasi has called for the intake of a proper and well-balanced diet to curb complications of COVID-19.

 “We need to own our nutrition.
 For now, you need to understand that you are what you eat, and you have to take your food as medicine, especially in these pandemic times,” she advised.